 Lymphoedema is a common side affect after cancer surgery and radiation therapy.
 It can appear months or even years following cancer treatment.
 Lymphoedema is the build up of large amounts of protein-rich fluid (called Lymph) which results in swelling in one or more limbs of the body.
 It often occurs when the lymphatic vessels or nodes have been damaged after chemotherapy, radiotherapy or surgery.

-Total Physiocare has a physiotherapist who specialises in the management of lymphoedema following cancer treatment.
-Anna has over 15 years experience in this specialist field of physiotherapy.
+Total Physiocare has a physiotherapist who is highly experienced in the management of lymphoedema following cancer treatment.
+Anna has over 15 years experience in this field of physiotherapy.

 Although there is no way to know for sure whether you will develop lymphoedema after cancer therapy, you can certainly help yourself minimise the risk of developing it.
 After your one on one session with Anna, will leave you with: